-If values – like fairness – are important to you, then it’s going to be hard for you to stay in that organization.
+If values – like fairness – are important to you, then it’s going to be hard for you to stay in that organization and maintain your productivity and morale, unless you have a very compelling reason to be there (for example, they are sponsoring your visa).
 Because they’ve shown themselves to be an organization that at some point was okay with paying you less.
 While SHRM’s (Society for Human Resource Management) title of their article, “Shared Values, The Next Step in Corporate Wellness,” kind of says it all, one of the most important things they say in their section “Empowered, Valued and Supported” is that, “further research suggests that when employees don’t feel valued, they tend to become more stressed and less in control, resulting in emotional exhaustion and an increased desire to leave the company.”

 The problem with organizations/managers that betray an employee’s trust is that in every subsequent action either takes, you’re going to wonder if you can trust them.
 And once trust is gone with your manager, or your organization, it’s pretty much game over.
 It’s kind of like that Gordon Lightfoot song, ‘I don’t know where we went wrong but the feeling’s gone and I just can’t get it back‘ sort of a situation.
 Most people can’t logic their way back into feeling good about giving 100% to an organization that’s okay with giving them (or gave them) 75%.